Rorima/html_css/notes.md

 `#statick-p{position: static;}`

 ###### absolute
-The absolute value makes the element's position relative to the outer element.
-So if you have two squares and the position of the inner square is set to absolute, when the outer square moves, the inner square will move along with it.
+The absolute value makes the element's position relative to its outer container.
+In other words, you make the inner box independent of the outer box, because you can move it outside of the outer box if you want.
+You can set the position of your absolute box using the top, bottom, left and right properties.

 Code example: